WF-ShAre/NJ-WF/README.md

 4- To execute the workflow with single container, follow either step 2 or 3 but run:
    . ./NJ-deploy 2

-After successfully running the workflow, five output files can be found in ~/realeScWF-inhots folder
+After successfully running the workflow, five output files can be found in ~/NJ or ~/NJ-1container folder